thothforge/thothctl/docs/framework/commands/inventory/inventory_iac.md

   -ch, --check-versions           Check remote versions -iph, --inventory-path PATH     Path for saving inventory reports  [default:
                                   ./Reports/Inventory]
+  --complete                      Include .terraform and .terragrunt-cache folders
+                                  in analysis (complete analysis) --check-providers               Check and report provider information for each stack --provider-tool [tofu|terraform]
-  --help                          Show this message and exit.
+                                  Tool to use for checking providers (default: tofu) --project-name, -pj TEXT        Specify a custom project name for the inventory report --help                          Show this message and exit.
 ```